The commission you pay a realtor isn’t the same for every homeowner selling a house.

 Let’s break them down…

-• Services provided: The services a listing agent offers can impact the commission costs.
+- Services provided: The services a real estate agent offers can impact the commission costs.
 Some agents charge more for non-standard services such as home staging, while others might charge less for minimal services and effort.

 Additional selling costs beyond real estate agent fees

-There are additional costs of selling a house beyond the real estate commission.
+The costs of selling a house include more than the real estate commission.

 Some are optional but can maximize your return on investment.